What are the best cryptocurrency exchanges available in the UK?

-And in the first month of 2021, the Coinbase mobile app has been downloaded about 1.3 million times!
+And in the first month of 2021 alone, the Coinbase mobile app has been downloaded about 1.3 million times!

 You’ve been able to deposit GBP into Coinbase Pro using a UK bank transfer (via Faster Payments) for years.
 The great thing is that it’s free and the money is credited to your Coinbase account just minutes after you’ve sent it.
 (However, your initial deposit will take longer to credit.)

-If you’re a UK resident, you can trade about 40 cryptocurrencies on Coinbase Pro – but this does include many favourites, like bitcoin, ether, and chainlink.
-Compared to Binance, it also has more GBP trading pairs.
+If you’re a UK resident, you can trade more than 50 cryptocurrencies on Coinbase Pro.
+This includes many favourites – like Bitcoin (BTC), Ethereum (ETH), and Chainlink (LINK).
+Compared to Binance, it also has about twice the number of GBP trading pairs.

 When you trade on Coinbase Pro, you’ll pay fees of up to 0.5% (regardless of whether you’re a market maker or taker).
 If you trade more on Coinbase Pro, you will unlock lower fees than this.

 You’ll have the option on a cryptocurrency exchange like Coinbase Pro to submit a market order.
 This trade is executed immediately and is NOT added to the order book.
 In this case, you’ll be a “market taker” because you’re buying or selling something at the best available price on the order book.